Yonle/dotfiles/doc/sway.md

 # Sway

-Originally made in i3, Reconfigured for sway.
+Originally made for i3, Reconfigured for sway.

 It's mainly made for focusing.